What is placenta previa?

 What are the symptoms?

-- Sudden, painless vaginal bleeding.
+- Painless vaginal bleeding.
 The blood is often bright red, and the bleeding can range from light to heavy.

 - Symptoms of preterm labor.
 These include regular contractions and aches or pains in your lower back or belly.